What's Your Self-Talk Style? Discover Your Inner Voice

 3. The Cheerleader

-The Cheerleader is unconditionally positive and supportive.
-It pumps you up with affirmations like "You're amazing!"
-"You can do anything!" and "Everything will work out!"
-While this voice boosts confidence, it can sometimes overlook real challenges or lead to disappointment when things don't go as hoped.
+The Cheerleader is unconditionally positive, enthusiastic, and supportive.
+It pumps you up with high-energy affirmations such as: "You are absolutely amazing!"
+"You can do anything you set your mind to!" and "Everything is going to work out perfectly!"
+While this style is fantastic for boosting immediate confidence, it can sometimes overlook practical challenges or lead to disappointment if things do not go exactly as planned.

 4. The Coach